autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

     - assigns the `lastEpochBlock` state variable the value of the current block number
     - increments the `epochID` by `1`
     - emits a `NewEpoch` event logging the `epochID` of the new epoch
-- invokes the Oracle Contract [`finalize()`](/reference/api/aut/op-prot/#finalize-oracle-contract) function, triggering the Oracle Contract to calculate the median price of [currency pairs](/glossary/#currency-pair) and re-set oracle voters and parameters ready for the next oracle voting round.
+- invokes the Oracle Contract [`finalize()`](/reference/api/aut/op-prot/#finalize-oracle-contract) function, triggering the Oracle Contract to check it is the end of a voting round and if so:
+  - calculate the median price of [currency pairs](/glossary/#currency-pair)
+  - re-set oracle voters and parameters ready for the next oracle voting round.
+- then, if the oracle has computed data and started a new voting round (`newRound` is `true`), invokes the ACU Contract [`update()`](/reference/api/aut/op-prot/#update-acu-contract) function to recompute the ACU value using the new price data.

 #### Parameters